GoogleCloudPlatform/community/docs/styleguide.md

 +  Write for a technical audience.
 +  If the document looks like a sales brochure, it's not appropriate as GCP content.
 +  Avoid superlatives.
-Don't say "the best", "amazing", "fantastic", and so on.
+Don't say "the best," "amazing," "fantastic," and so on.
 No exclamation points.

 ### Ambiguity